PhilT/fsharp-reference/fsharp-reference/content/neovim.md

 It's best to run Neovim from CMD, PowerShell or a shortcut as Bash has some strange behaviour.
 I've had crashes and certain plugins not working correctly (e.g. FZF).
-This is probably due to the plugins expecting Linux path names.
+This is probably due to the plugins expecting Linux path names or just oddness with MinGW.

 Run it with `nvim-qt`.